 PEC takes the lead in matters of continuing professional development, the promotion of standards and best practices, and the profession as a business.
 PEC helps by identifying trends in the profession and IP marketplace as well as challenges in the profession, and offers targeted advice.

 It also deals with practical issues relating to IP asset management, IP valuation, litigation insurance and the like.

 PEC is organised into working groups and any member is free to raise any issue that might be of concern to them and of interest to other firms.

 Some of the current PEC working groups are:

 - Reaction against the new competition from service providers (BRACE)

 - Best practices when automating workflow in an IP firm

 - Profit generation in IP firms

-PEC has also produced publications such as “Guidelines for Communications between IP Firms” and its “Report on Six Sigma Projects in IP Law Firms”.
+PEC has also produced publications such as "Guidelines for Engagement Letters", “Guidelines for Communications between IP Firms” and its “Report on Six Sigma Projects in IP Law Firms”.
 FICPI's library of IP Practice Management Guides is available to all members.